Shalvin001/Security/$MY-PORTFOLIO/03-Bash-Hardening/README.md

 Rather than maintain two separate scripts, `harden.sh` reads `hostname` at runtime.
 The "Unused Services" check (avahi, cups, bluetooth) is only meaningful on a server profile while a desktop legitimately needs printing and network discovery.
 On UBDSK01, this check is skipped automatically and logged as `[SKIP]`, rather than incorrectly failing or disabling services the desktop needs.

 ### 4.4 Checks that intentionally never auto-remediate
-Two checks — **listening ports** and **world-writable files** — only ever report PASS/FAIL, even in `--remediate` mode.
+Two checks: **listening ports** and **world-writable files**, only ever report PASS/FAIL, even in `--remediate` mode.
 Automatically closing a port or changing a file's permissions without knowing what depends on it risks breaking a legitimate service.
-These are designed to surface findings for manual human review, matching how a real SOC analyst would triage rather than blindly automate.
+These are designed to surface findings for manual human review.

 <details>
   <summary>Click to access the script file</summary>